Batmanian/KeithDunstan/src/posts/no-brains-at-all/10_apits.md

 'We had an artist in last month', he said.
 'He stood right here, and it took him a fortnight to make his drawing.
 When he finished it wasn't as good as that.'

 Another time we were at Lochsa Lodge, Idaho, in the United States, and Jeff was making a sketch of the scene.
 A young man stood behind him all the time be was sketching, always unnerving for an artist.
 Finally the young man said: 'You know that's not bad.
 You draw a bit.
-Ever thought of getting anything published?'.Yes, he had had quite a bit published.
+Ever thought of getting anything published?'.
+Yes, he had had quite a bit published.
 I am constantly amazed at the ruthless speed with which he can delineate the line of a nose, the sweep of a jaw, the flab of a jowl.
 There is no sympathy for Dunstan; always I come out with one eye and no teeth.

 Every year, with Marie and Jeff's wife, Pauline, we went to the Melbourne Cup, always by a different method.
 You must appreciate that Flemington is difficult to get to on Cup Day so our quest for the perfect system was like the hunt for the Holy Grail.
 The first time we went to the Cup by Rolls-Royce.
 It was a hired machine and we looked so rich that the collectors on the gate at the members' entrance did not even ask whether we had a ticket.
 We just swept in.
 Another year we went by speedboat along the Maribyrnong - a somewhat smelly adventure.
 We went in a beautiful coach drawn by four horses.
 We went by brewery wagon.
 That did not make us popular with the police, because traffic in Flemington Road had to be practically suspended to make way for our majestic progress.